Alluxio/alluxio/docs/en/advanced/Alluxio-Storage-Management.md

 alluxio.worker.tieredstore.level0.watermark.low.ratio=0.75
 ```

-Asynchronous eviction is particularly useful for write or read-cache heavy workloads.
+Asynchronous eviction is particularly useful for write or read-cache heavy workloads compared to

-Synchronous eviction waits for a client to request more space than is currently available on the
+synchronous eviction used prior to Alluxio 2.0, which waits for a client to request more space than
-worker and then kicks off the eviction process to free up enough space to serve that request.
+is currently available on the worker and then kicks off the eviction process to free up enough
+space to serve that request.
 This
 leads to many small eviction attempts, which is less efficient, but maximizes the utilization of
 available Alluxio space.